Teuira/fitmodelqt/README.md

-# FitModelQt: a gui for fitmodel
+# FitModelQt: a GUI for fitmodel

 fitmodel is developed by Stephane Guindon (https://github.com/stephaneguindon/fitmodel)